tani/cl-todolist-app/README.md

-# Nix templates for Common Lisp projects
+# Todo List written in Common Lisp

-This repository contains a Nix template for Common Lisp projects.
+This repository contains a common lisp project for a simple todo list.

 ## Usage